 In addition to our commercial offering, our clients have access to solutions helping them realize their philanthropy goals, including climate-related ones.
 Through our Philanthropy Services teams, we provide grants and social finance investments to climate-related projects under the UBS Optimus Foundation network's environment and climate portfolio of work.
 The UBS Optimus Foundation network's environmental and climate strategy focuses on two pillars, "Sustainable Land Use" and "Coastal and Marine Ecosystems", and guides the identification and selection of potential opportunities.
 Our program director for environment and climate assesses and selects these opportunities in terms of their fit with the UBS Optimus Foundation network's environment and climate strategy, the quality of the organization's team and track record, and potential for scale, as well as for expected results in key impact areas, including climate change mitigation efforts (we already actively monitor the share of portfolio assets being allocated to this) and climate change adaptation.
 They are then reviewed and approved by a senior-level approval committee.
-Experts from our Philanthropy Services and UBS Optimus Foundation teams provide a summary assessment of the materiality of this portfolio of projects, which is then included in the overall assessment.
+Experts from our Philanthropy Services and UBS Optimus Foundation in the overall assessment.
 The following category represents our Philanthropy Services and UBS Optimus Foundation in the assessment: